erricadeeba/IOT-Project/README.md

 Temperature as well as relay status.
 __________________________________________________________________________________________________________________________

-If you liked this repository don't forget to 👍🏻 it.
+If you liked this repository don't forget to give a ⭐.